jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     ![](assets/1.9.png)

-13. To import and use as a pretrained workspace, [download](../workspace.json) the workspace.json file to your computer.
+13. To use a pretrained workspace, [download](../workspace.json) the workspace.json file to your computer.

 14. Click the **Import** icon (to the right of the Create button).